Kofokore/Marketing-Campaign-Analysis/README.md

 # Marketing-Campaign-Analysis
 An excel analysis of a marketing campaign carried out for insights about various campaign channels used during the previous year campaign period
+##  Project Overview

+### Objectives
+ 1. To understand product interest among customers
+ 2. To identify factors influencing successful and failed calls
+ 3. To monitor call trends over time
+ 4. To measure the performance of call center agents
+ 5. To analyze customer interaction patterns across different agents
+ 6. To make decisions for improving sales and effectiveness of marketing
+### Insights from Analysis
+ 1. High call volume does not always equate to call success rate.
+Call quality is more paramount than call quantity
+ 2. Agent productivity varies significantly
+ 3. Call abandonment is a major challenge
+ 4. Customer interest in products is uneven.
+Certain products are discussed more during calls, this suggest more demand for some products
+### Tools Used
+.
+Microsoft Excel
+.
+Data Cleaning
+.
+KPI Tracking
+.
+Pivot tables
+.
+Pivot Charts
+### Recommendations
+ .
+Promote high demand products.
+Products frequently discussed on call by customers should receive more marketing support

+ .
+Address causes of abandoned calls.
+The most common cause of abandoned calls is technical issues.
+This needs to be addressed

+ .
+Review call distribution.
+Number of calls received by agents should be evenly distributed to avoid burnout and increase productivity

+ .
+States that high volume calls come from should be the target audience for the next marketing campaign

+ .
+Agents with low successs rate should undergo more profession training in customer relationship and sales communication